Isaiah1001/CNN-Learning-Journey/01_custom_CNN_from_scratch/README.md

 and 97.3% for EfficientNet-B0, better data manipulation，training strategies(like lr, optimizer) and advanced backbones should be employed.
 Considering limited computer resource and current learning stage, this directly motivated the switch to pre-trained EfficientNet in Stage 2.

 ## Reference
+[^1]: Paszke, A., Gross, S., Massa, F., et al. PyTorch: An Imperative Style, High-Performance Deep Learning Library.
+NeurIPS 2019. https://pytorch.org/
-[^1]: Maria-Elena Nilsback and Andrew Zisserman.
+[^2]: Maria-Elena Nilsback and Andrew Zisserman.
 Automated Flower Classification over a Large Number of Classes.
 Indian Conference on Computer Vision, Graphics and Image Processing, 2008.